Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

-In region (III), where $\dot{z}>0$, yet $h(z)$ remains in the negative numerical range, we introduce an overall negative sign to the variable $t$.
-Consequently, the expression for the coordinate $\Delta \hat{V}$ in region (III) adopts the following form:
+In the region (III), where $\dot{z}>0$, the $h(z)$ remains in the negative numerical range, we introduce an overall negative sign to the variable $t$.
+As a result, the expression for the coordinate $\Delta \hat{V}$ in region (III) adopts the following form: